scalatra/scalatra-website/guides/testing/specs2.md

 }
 ```

-The `addServlet` method is mounted here with classOf[HelloWorldServlet].
-If
+The `addServlet` method is used here with `classOf[HelloWorldServlet]` to mount
+the HelloWorld servlet into the Specs2 test.

-you've got a servlet which takes constructor params, you'll need to mount the
+If you've got a servlet which takes constructor params, you'll need to mount the
 servlet in your test with a different `addServlet` method overload, e.g.:

 ```scala